pavanpreet-gandhi/kirtan-net/README.md

 # KirtanNet
-A data driven exploration into the musical dynamics of kirtan.
+A data driven exploration and heuristic based into the musical dynamics of kirtan.

 ## Definitions